JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 "a string"
 ```

+The downside of this approach is that serilization may change between
+runs, so these values cannot appear literally in your code.

 ## Warnings

-* Because this package uses `eval()` it should not be passed arbitrary values
+Because this package uses `eval()` it should not be passed arbitrary values
-  from an untrusted user.
+rom an untrusted user.

-* The output from serialize and deserialize can change between runs.
-So the
-  literal encoded values should not be explicit in your code.

 ## Example